Pages from the book, "The Philosophy and Science of Health"--Dr.

 Injectable insulin substitutes for the insulin that the body no longer

 produces.
-Of course, this treatment, while necessary for preserving
+Of course, this treatment, while necessary for preserving the

-to the Type II diabetic.
+Type II diabetic.

 It is important to note that neither insulin nor any of these oral hypoglycaemic